jthingelstad/thingles.github.io/_posts/2005/2005-08-10-make-minneapolis-bicycle-friendly.md

 - Cycling
 ---

-A few months ago I [sent a suggestion to the mayor of Minnetonka](/thingelstad/make-minnetonka-bicycle-friendly) to request that they work with the League of American Bicyclists to get Minnetonka the designation of a Bicycle Friendly city.
+A few months ago I [sent a suggestion to the mayor of Minnetonka]{% link _posts/2005/2005-03-20-make-minnetonka-bicycle-friendly.md %} to request that they work with the League of American Bicyclists to get Minnetonka the designation of a Bicycle Friendly city.
 She had someone on her staff look into it but they ultimately decided it would be too difficult to pursue.
 In the new flyer from the League I noticed that Chicago had just received this designation.
 So, I dropped a note to [Mayor Rybak](http://www.ci.minneapolis.mn.us/mayor/) of Minneapolis on this topic.
 Maybe Minneapolis would go for this.
 If you think this is a good idea, how about sending him a note yourself.

 <blockquote>